achuchulev/terraform-aws-sample/README.md

 # Build infrastructure on AWS with Terraform using modules and S3 remote backend for terraform state

-### Terraform apply will create two EC2 instances on AWS that host httpd web server to show which Firewall Subnet is used
+### Terraform apply will create two EC2 instances on AWS that host httpd web server to show Subnet for Firewall

 #### Prerequisites